wp-plugins/membersonic-addon-for-wp-courseware/readme.txt

 * Follow Fly Plugins on [Facebook](http://facebook.com/flyplugins)
 * Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) channel.

+= Disclaimer =
-= NOTE - This is not the actual membership plugin. =
+This is not an actual membership plugin.
+It is only the integration, or “middle-man” between WP Courseware and MemberSonic.

 == Installation ==